 There are specialist van insurers that provide tailored cover for a reasonable price.

 Most types of insurance policy, including van insurance, will include an ‘excess’ figure.
 This is the amount that you will have to pay when you claim on your policy (or the amount that will be taken off any claim that is paid out).

-Just like on a standard car insurance policy you can build a no claims discount for every year you hold a policy without making a claim.
+Just like on a standard car insurance policy you can build a no claims discount for every year you hold a van insurance policy without making a claim.

-If you don't, your van insurance provider may refuse any claim you make on your policy.
+If you don't provide accurate and truthful information, your van insurance provider may refuse or reduce any claim you make on your policy.

 Shop around – use comparison tools to compare quotes

-Have a no claims discount – providers offer a discount based on the number of years you’ve been driving without making a claim.
+Have a no claims discount – providers offer a no claims bonus based on the number of years you’ve been driving without making a claim.